If the hot weather has you feeling uncomfortable, try these tips from a nutritionist.

 Top tip - dry body brushing before you head into the sauna is a Healf Hack to get lymph moving and ready to be eliminated.

-Foods that promote water retention are high in water content and nutrients that aid hydration.
-They tend to be the ‘juicier’ foods that we crave on our summer holidays such as cucumbers, watermelon, strawberries, spinach, and lettuce.
+Certain foods can also aid hydration.
+They tend to be the ‘juicier’ foods that we crave on our summer holidays, with high water content, such as cucumbers, watermelon, strawberries, spinach, and lettuce.
 Our bodies have a great way of telling us what they need.

 Potassium-rich foods like bananas and avocados regulate sodium and prevent excess retention too which is why it is recommended to have these foods following a heavy workout or sweat session.
 Natural diuretics like celery, dandelion and asparagus reduce bloating whilst also stimulating water release via the bladder.